🎉 Limited Offer: First demo session is completely free — No fees required!Claim Your Free Trial →

 Organic chemistry

-Functional groups, nomenclature, isomerism, and mechanisms are built stepwise with curly-arrow discipline and retrosynthesis thinking for advanced courses.
-Students gain confidence naming and explaining reactions they have never seen verbatim on a past paper.
+Functional groups, nomenclature, isomerism, and mechanisms are built stepwise with curly arrow discipline and retrosynthesis thinking for advanced courses.
+Students gain confidence naming and explaining reactions they have never seen verbatim on a past paper, from alcohol oxidation through to polymerisation contexts.

 📐